hashcloak/Meson/docs/docs/docs.md

 ```
 01:40:35.977 WARN pki: Authority rejected upload for epoch: 138107 (Conflict/Late)
-01:40:35.977 WARN pki: Failed to post to PKI: pki: post for epoch will never succeeed
+01:40:35.977 WARN pki: Failed to post to PKI: pki: post for epoch will never succeed
 ```

 The above log occurs every time your node tries to post a new epoch description to the authority.
 In the authority's logs you will see this: